WACC (Weighted Average Cost of Capital)

 - 3Monitor changes in WACC over time for trend analysis; a rising WACC may signal increasing financial risk.

-- 4Consider WACC in conjunction with other financial ratios to get a holistic view of the company's financial health.
+- 4Consider WACC in conjunction with other financial ratios like ROIC to get a holistic view of the company's value creation.